What Do The Ingredients In Baby Formula Actually Mean For Infant Health?

 Anthony Porto is an Associate Professor of Pediatrics (Gastroenterology) at Yale School of Medicine in New Haven, Connecticut.

-Bridget Young is a Clinical Researcher in Pediatrics at the University of Rochester, and the founder of babyformulaexpert.com.
-She’s based in Rochester, New York.
+Bridget Young is an assistant professor of Pediatrics at the University of Rochester in Rochester, New York.

 IRA FLATOW: Now I’m going to read you a list of ingredients on a package.
 Whey protein concentrate, corn syrup, vegetable oils, lactose, corn maltodextrin, safflower oil, milk protein isolate.
 I could go on naming dozens of more ingredients in this product.
 Would you feel comfortable consuming this product yourself?
 Well what about feeding it to your baby?

 Because these ingredients come from the back of cans of baby formula from American baby food companies.
 Whey, vegetable oil, and lactose in layman’s terms are actually just carbohydrates, fats, and proteins, the stuff every infant needs, right, for a well-balanced diet.
 So why does it feel like you need a PhD in nutrition to understand what you’re feeding your baby?

 It’s one reason why many parents are choosing European formula brands.
 They say they trust the European companies to be more transparent, use organic ingredients over their FDA approved US counterparts.
 And word on the street among parents, if you talk to them, is that European brands are “cleaner” and therefore healthier for baby.

 But is there any truth to this claim?
 There’s a private Facebook support group with over 13,000 members discussing the merits of European formulas and how to best safely import them for personal use.
 So for all you sleep deprived parents who find yourselves awake at 2 AM searching the internet for answers, we’ve decided to bring in some science experts to help us out.